GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 $
 <eq:ssl:multi_source:mae>

-where #d refers to the symmetric angular distance defined in @eq:ssl:single_source:angular_dist.
+where $z_i$ is the known number of active sources in sample $i$ and #d refers to the symmetric angular distance defined in @eq:ssl:single_source:angular_dist.
 The #acr("MAE") will most often be expressed in degrees for convenience.

 The _#acr("ACC")_ constitutes the second metric for this framework and, given an error threshold #angle-error-threshold, provides the proportion of correctly localized sources: